 - Deng Xiaoping and the Transformation of China by Ezra F. Vogel: You can't understand modern China without learning about Deng

-- Why the West Rules--for Now by Ian Morris: A surprisingly quantitative history of the rise and fall of civilizations
+- Why the West Rules - for Now by Ian Morris: A refreshingly quantitative history of the rise and fall of civilizations

 Getting Outside